We hope this will encourage some teams to show up with perhaps an extra

 The Libero may replace any player, of either gender, in a back row position.

-The Libero may not serve, block or attempt to block.
+The Libero may serve, but cannot block or attempt to block.
 The Libero may not

 spike a ball from anywhere if at the moment of contact the ball is entirely